mkamarin/Gopher-and-Gemini-Walker/README.md

 walker>
 ```

 Now you have enough information to navigate your own Gopher hole or Gemini capsule.
-You can do the same exercise using `test/toycapsule' instead.
 You can exit this session using `exit` or `quit`, as follows:
 ```
 walker> exit
 ```

+You can do the same exercise using `test/toycapsule`.

+Most commands can be abbreviated to the first one or two letters.
+In here, we used the commands `visit`, `back`, `links` and `exit` that can be abbreviated as `v`, `b`, `l` and `e`.

+#### Few extra notes on this session
-Note that link `10` refers to `gemini://myserver.com` which in this case refers to our own `test/toycapsule`.
+Note that link `10` above refers to `gemini://myserver.com` which in this case refers to our own `test/toycapsule`.
 You can also have a `gopher://myserver.com` being listed as a link on the Gemini capsule.
 If you want to navigate between them, you can execute `ggwalker.py`, as follows:
 ```
 src/ggwalker.py  -s gemini://myserver.com -s gopher://myserver.com  test/toyhole test/toycapsule
 ```

-In here, we passed two site URLs using the `-s` option, and two paths to navigate.
+Note that we passed two site URLs using the `-s` option, and two paths to navigate to.
 We can now do `visit 1` or `visit 2` to visit one of the paths.
-If we now go to a link that has a fully qualified url, for example `gemini://myserver.com/stuff/text.txt` then `ggwalker.py` will change it to `test/toycapsule/stuff/text.txt` and navigate to it.
+If we go to a link that has a fully qualified url, for example `gemini://myserver.com/stuff/text.txt` then `ggwalker.py` will change it to `test/toycapsule/stuff/text.txt` and navigate to it.

 ### Commands
 As we saw in the previous section, there is a set of commands that `ggwalker.py` will accept during an interactive session.
 Most of those commands can be abbreviated to one or two letters.
 In here we will present all the commands by type.